Muhammad

 for ragging (i.e. bullying, hazing) the way we speak English, Muhsin, my Indian

-friend could possibly say.
-“Ragging” is uniquely used in Indian educational
+friend, could possibly say.
+“Ragging” is a term used exclusively in Indian educational

 subcontinent, though.
-There’s even an anti-ragging law in Indian schools’ rules
+There’s even an anti-ragging law in the rules and regulations of Indian schools.
+In Nigeria ,

-of intimidating and forcing the junior students to do something for the senior
+however, we use “bullying,” or, more colloquially, “seniority,” to refer to the act of intimidating and forcing junior students to do something for senior students.

 Cousin Brother/Sister